 For many of us, there’s nothing more relaxing and enjoyable than settling on the couch and watching a comedy that’s actually funny.
-Dramas can drag, action movies can be ridiculous, and horror films are designed to be stressful.
-Comedies are fun and, more often than not, predictable — and that’s not a bad thing, Not every cinematic experience needs to be an adventure, and sometimes you just want a good laugh.
+Dramas can drag, action movies can be over-the-top, and horror films are designed to be stressful.
+Comedies are fun and, more often than not, predictable — but that’s not a bad thing.
+Not every cinematic experience needs to be an adventure, and sometimes you just want a good laugh.

 Who could have imagined that, in 2017, someone would draw upon 14th-century Italian poet Boccaccio to make a raunchy sex comedy?
 Renaissance scholars, that’s who, and they got their vindication with The Little Hours, a film from Jeff Baena (Life After Beth, I Heart Huckabees), who recognized that Boccaccio’s The Decameron was as filthy and hilarious as any comedy film made in recent years.
 The Little Hours takes place largely at a convent in Italy in 1347, where nuns Alessandra (Alison Brie), Ginevra (Kate Micucci), and Fernanda (Aubrey Plaza), try to live pious lives despite their very un-pious attitudes.
 When a young man named Massetto (Dave Franco) arrives at the convent, taking the job of gardener, the cloistered nuns get a bit … excited.
 With its incredible cast (in addition to the aforementioned, the film includes John C. Reilly, Fred Armisen, and Nick Offerman, among others) and unique inspiration, The Little Hours is a standout comedy.